Last reviewed by Robert Prime — March 2026

 - TikTok Ads can be powerful but require creative, native-feeling video content.

-- Use A/B testing to optimise ad copy, images, and targeting with small budget increments.
+- Use A/B testing to optimise ad copy with small budget increments.

 Step-by-step Facebook ad setup for UK targeting: